 He never dreamt of being a hairdresser, his eye was always on the arts, and initially he didn’t see hair as “art”.
 As time progressed Robert Lobetta not only changed his mindset, but that of everyone around him as well.
 With the advent of creative hairdressing, Robert was the father of a new movement, giving birth to “Avant-Garde” as we know it today.

-There is no doubt, Robert Lobetta is an artist, within the many mediums he chose to perfect — hair, photography, video, painting and mixed medium.
-When we look at hair objectively as an art medium, our varying perspectives has us asking ourselves the age old question: “What is Art?”
+There is no doubt, Robert Lobetta is an artist, among the many mediums he chose to perfect — hair, photography, video, painting and mixed medium.
+When we look at hair objectively as an art medium, our varying perspectives has us asking ourselves the age-old question: “What is Art?”
 What I learned from Robert was a new way to look at this medium, through his eyes, changing my view forever — and so it goes.

 Robert Lobetta's first haircut to appear in print.